lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/fault-reporting.rst

 Understanding the observatory and its efficiency begins with robust fault reporting, documenting recovery, and knowledge-sharing.
 This section describes the process to file a fault report for any incident that happens during nighttime operations in the Observing Operations `(OBS) <https://jira.lsstcorp.org/projects/OBS>`__ JIRA project.

+The process describing the OBS Jira project workflow and process management is described in the section specific to the :ref:`Daytime-Nighttime-Interactions-fault-handling-workflow`.

 .. _fault-reporting-Guidelines-For-Productive-Reporting: